scorpiodiagrams/sicm/wiki/preface.md

 [The symbol $\frac{∂u}{∂x}$ means $\frac{∂}{∂x} g(x, y)$, and $\frac{∂}{∂u} f(u, v)$ means $D_{1}f(u, v) = D_{1}f(g(x, y), h(x, y))$.]

 This equation is often written simply $\frac{\partial f}{\partial x} = \frac{\partial f}{\partial u}\frac{\partial u}{\partial x} + \frac{\partial f}{\partial v}\frac{\partial v}{\partial x}.$ Note that /f/ means something different on the two sides of the equation!
-#FootnoteEnd

 #FootnoteRef(3)This is presented here without explanation, to give the flavor of the notation.
 The text gives a full explanation.
-#FootnoteEnd

 #FootnoteRef(4)“It is necessary to use the apparatus of partial derivatives, in which even the notation is ambiguous.”
 V.I.
 Arnold, /Mathematical Methods of Classical Mechanics/ [5](bibliography!bib_5), Section 47, p.
-258. See also the footnote on that page. #FootnoteEnd
+258. See also the footnote on that page.
+#FootnoteEnd